Lindsey A. Rosman, PhD

 About

-Dr. Rosman’s research is supported by grants from the National Institutes of Health and industry partners.
-This includes her recently completed NHLBI K23 Career Development Award which developed computationally efficient strategies for processing physiological sensor data from implanted cardiac devices.
-Dr. Rosman currently serves as the Principal Investigator (PI) for the UNC Cardiovascular Device Surveillance Registry – one of the largest ongoing, prospective, clinical research registries of patients who have received implanted cardiac monitors, pacemakers, and ICDs (with or without CRT) in the United States (>38,000 patients; 44% women; ages 5 to 103 years).
-These data are currently being used in mechanistic studies of cardiovascular therapeutics, epidemiological investigations of psychosocial and environmental risk factors for CVD, and studies that are developing new statistical methods for estimating the causal effects of treatment in observational studies (“target trial emulation”).
-Dr. Rosman is also the PI/Co-I on prospective cohort studies and randomized trials examining the effects of wearable devices (e.g., smartwatches) on healthcare utilization and psychological wellbeing in CVD patients, and interventions to enhance adherence to remote patient monitoring.
+Dr. Rosman’s research is supported by funding from the National Institutes of Health and industry collaborators.
+Her recently completed NHLBI K23 Career Development Award focused on developing computationally efficient algorithms for processing physiological sensor data from implanted cardiac devices, establishing foundational methodologies for large-scale cardiovascular data analysis.
+Additionally, as the PI of the UNC Cardiovascular Device Surveillance Registry, Dr. Rosman oversees one of the nation’s largest prospective clinical research registries, encompassing over 18,000 patients with implanted cardiac monitors, pacemakers, and ICDs across diverse demographics (44% women; ages 5-103 years).
+This comprehensive dataset supports multiple research studies, including the development of AI enabled tools, mechanistic studies of cardiovascular therapeutics, epidemiological investigations of psychosocial and environmental CVD risk factors, and methodological research developing novel statistical approaches for causal inference in observational studies through target trial emulation.
+Dr. Rosman also serves as PI and Co-I on prospective cohort studies and randomized controlled trials examining the real-world impact of consumer wearable devices on healthcare utilization patterns and psychological wellbeing among cardiovascular patients.
+Ongoing work includes intervention studies designed to optimize patient adherence to remote monitoring technologies.

 Media/Press Interviews